Dementia UK provides specialist dementia support for families.Find out more

 Admiral Nurses take the time to listen; to get to understand each family’s unique situation.
 They can recognise the touchpoints that are causing the most stress; and they have the expertise and experience to suggest coping mechanisms or support networks to alleviate some of that pressure.
 For many carers, it can feel as though they are being listened to and understood for the very first time.

-The grant of £50,000 per year from The Openwork Foundation will fund Dementia UK’s most recent Helpline Admiral Nurse, Julie Green, who joined the team in January 2021.
-Julie will provide the holistic and expert care that families need to cope with each of their own personal situations.
-Julie works within a team of 48 helpline nurses delivering vital care and support to make sure Dementia UK can provide this crucial care to as many people as possible.
+The grant of £50,000 per year from The Openwork Foundation will fund a Dementia UK Helpline Admiral Nurse, Deborah Hutchinson.
+As a full-time Admiral Nurse, Deborah works four days per week on the Helpline and has one day for specific projects such as supporting campaigns or developing new resources for families.
+Deborah will provide the holistic and expert care that families need to cope with each of their own personal situations.
+Deborah works within a team of helpline nurses delivering vital care and support to make sure Dementia UK can provide this crucial care to as many people as possible.

 Through this partnership The Openwork Foundation hopes to help Dementia UK bring specialist dementia care closer to every family who needs it.